Aircloak/aircloak/air/docs/content/sql/restrictions.md

 SELECT COUNT(*) FROM table WHERE column1 < round(column2)
 SELECT COUNT(*) FROM table WHERE column1 + 1 >= column2 - 1

--- Incorrect - only one side of the constant range provided SELECT COUNT(*) FROM table WHERE column > 10
+-- Incorrect - only one side of the constant range provided:
+SELECT COUNT(*) FROM table WHERE column > 10

--- Incorrect - the lower end of the constant range is bigger than the upper end SELECT COUNT(*) FROM table WHERE column > 10 AND column < 0
+-- Incorrect - the lower end of the constant range is bigger than the upper end:
+SELECT COUNT(*) FROM table WHERE column > 10 AND column < 0

--- Incorrect - the comparisons are over different expressions SELECT COUNT(*) FROM table WHERE column + 1 > 10 AND column - 1 < 20
+-- Incorrect - the comparisons are over different expressions:
+SELECT COUNT(*) FROM table WHERE column + 1 > 10 AND column - 1 < 20

 -- Incorrect - multiple columns are referenced on one side of the comparison:
 SELECT COUNT(*) FROM table WHERE column1 - column1 < column2

+-- Correct - comparison between a clear expression and the current date:
+SELECT COUNT(*) FROM table WHERE column <= current_date()
 ```

 Note that a condition using the `BETWEEN` operator automatically forms a constant range: